microsoft/azure-pipelines-yaml/design/variables-in-pipelines.md

 ### What are good variables?

 Since variables take up space both mentally and in the environment block, we want to be judicious about which ones we include.
-Guidance on what makes a "good" variable to include:
-- Useful both in expressions (Pipelines-side) and scripts (user/runtime-side)
+The best variables are useful both in expressions (Pipelines-side) and scripts (user/runtime-side).
-- _Commonly_ required in an ad-hoc script or a task we ship in the box
+They're _commonly_ required in an ad-hoc script or a task we ship in the box.
-- Relevant to detecting or dealing with the environment (e.g. that we're running in Azure Pipelines, that we're running in CI, where on disk the pipeline workspace is rooted)
+Typically they're relevant to detecting or dealing with the environment.
+For example, detecting that we're running in Azure Pipelines, that we're running in CI, or where on disk the pipeline workspace is rooted.

+Some variables are less commonly needed.
+These won't be propagated into the environment by default.
+They'll be available in YAML via expression context.
+We need to design features to make them available to the classic editor and task authors.

 ## New variables